jarpy/lambkin/README.md

 Dependencies - pip and npm
 --------------------------
-Each function you create gets a Makefile at `some-function/Makefile`.
+Python functions get a `requirements.txt` file where you can specify dependencies.
+They will be installed into your function's virtualenv by `lambkin make`.

-This is the best place to install any dependencies.
-Examples for installing pip and npm packages are provided in the Makefile.
+For now, Node.js functions just get a Makefile at `some-function/Makefile`.

-Nicer, more language-specific dependency management is planned for the future.
+Nicer, more Node-ish dependency management is planned for the future.